 Clinical Service Learning Mission to Guatemala

-Twice yearly, nursing, physical therapy, and occupational therapy undergraduate, graduate and doctoral students travel to Guatemala to provide free healthcare to the marginalized populations of the Greater Panchoy Valley surrounding Antigua, Guatemala.
+Twice yearly, nursing, physical therapy, and occupational therapy and speech-language pathology students travel to Guatemala to provide free healthcare to the marginalized populations of the Greater Panchoy Valley surrounding Antigua, Guatemala.

 Students participate in and experience:

-- Free clinics for underserved populations which focus on OB/Pedi/Public Health/Pain/Rehabilitation/General Medicine.
+- Free clinics for underserved populations which focus on OB/Pedi/Public Health/Pain/Rehabilitation/literacy/General Medicine.

 - Providing free medication to each patient as required.